-From the venue to your vows, your wedding day is special.
-You’ve decided on wedding decor that shows off your unique style, picked out a stunning location, and even found that one-of-a-kind dress.
-Your wedding stationery should be just as unique as the other elements of your design.
-Design your own wedding invitations with our custom wedding stationery options and design tool.
-Create custom wedding invitation designs that tie in the colors, patterns, and personalized messaging of your special day.
+From the venue to your vows, your wedding day is truly a special occasion.
+You’ve decided on wedding decor that shows off your unique style, picked out a stunning location, and even found that one-of-a-kind dress that fits you like a glove.
+Therefore, your wedding stationery should be just as unique as the other elements of your design.
+Create custom wedding invitation designs that tie in the colors, one-of-a-kind patterns, and personalized messaging of your special day.
+Design your own wedding invitations with our custom wedding stationery options and easy to use design tool.

-In this guide, we’ll walk you through how to design your own wedding stationery with expert advice including details like when to design your invites, how many to order, choosing a theme, and all other style elements that go into creating stunning stationery.
+In this guide, we’ll walk you through how to design your very own wedding stationery with expert advice including details like how far in advance you should design your invites, how many to order, choosing a theme, in addition to all other style elements that go into creating stunning stationery.
 Know all the expert tips on when to send out your invitations to stay in line with a wedding timeline.
 No matter your theme, custom invitations should be a stylish and stunning part of your special occasion.

 - When To Design Your Wedding Invitations